tracer-monrepos/SSFAcomparisonPaper/README.md

 have been created using the package [renv](https://rstudio.github.io/renv/index.html).

-The [.binder](/.binder) directory contains the Docker image for the R analysis, while [Dockerfile](/Dockerfile) contains the instruction to build the Docker image for the Python analysis.
+The [Dockerfile](/Dockerfile) contains the instruction to build the Docker image for the Python analysis.
 See section [How to run in your browser or download and run locally](#how-to-run-in-your-browser-or-download-and-run-locally) for details.